CiscoDevNet/sastre/README.md

 Sastre provides functions to assist with managing configuration elements and visualize information from Cisco SD-WAN deployments.

 Some use-cases include:
 - Transfer configuration from one vManage to another.
-E.g. Lab/POC to production, on-prem to cloud, etc.
+Lab or proof-of-concept environment to production, on-prem to cloud environments as examples.
 - Backup, restore and delete configuration items.
 Tags and regular expressions can be used to select all or a subset of items.
-- Visualize state across multiple devices.
+- Visualize operational data across multiple devices.
 For instance, display status of control connections from multiple devices in a single table.

-Please send your support questions to sastre-support@cisco.com.
+Support enquires can be sent to sastre-support@cisco.com.

 Note on vManage release support:
-- Sastre 1.17 supports up to vManage 20.6.
+- Sastre 1.18 supports up to vManage 20.6.
 However, specific support for resource groups and multi-cloud features will come in a future release.
 - Aside from supporting new configuration elements (associated with new features) added to the newer vManage releases, all other Sastre functionality has been validated to work with 20.7.x.

 ## Sastre and Sastre-Pro